 Navigating the challenges that Sickle Cell Disease can present for those who suffer from it can be tough.
 As someone who has spent 20 years helping people overcome the challenge of arranging life insurance, I know that a little understanding goes a long way.
-So, in this article, I will explain what a life insurance company will ask you about your Sickle Cell Disease and the simplest way to ensure you're getting the correct outcome and the best price for your life insurance.
+So, in this article, I will explain what a life insurance company will ask people living with sickle cell conditions and the simplest way to ensure you're getting the correct outcome and the best price for your life insurance.

 Click on this link if you'd like to jump ahead to 'How to source the Insurance Company that will be fairest for your Sickle Cell Disease'